inverno-io/inverno-mods/inverno-security-http/README.md

         return errorInterceptors
             .interceptError()
                 .error(UnauthorizedException.class)
-                .interceptor(new BasicAuthenticationErrorInterceptor<>("inverno-basic")); // 5
+                .interceptor(new BasicAuthenticationErrorInterceptor<>("inverno-basic"))  // 5
+            .configureErrorRoutes(new WhiteLabelErrorRoutesConfigurer<>());
     }
 }
 ```

 The Web configurer implements `WebRouteInterceptor.Configurer` and `ErrorWebRouteInterceptor.Configurer` in order to configure route and error route interceptors to apply to all routes.
-It declares the `InterceptingSecurityContext` exchange context type which is required by the `SecurityInterceptor` to set the security context.
+It declares the `SecurityContext.Intercepted` exchange context type which is required by the `SecurityInterceptor` to set the security context.
 Interceptors are defined to intercept all routes.

 In above code, there are several things that deserve further explanation: